ericlazarit/stocktracker/README.md

-This is a simple stock tracker app that you can run in your browser
+This is a simple stock tracker app that you can run in your browser.

-you give it the stock ticker symbol and it returns a bunch of information <br>
+You give it the stock ticker symbol and it returns a bunch of information <br>
     Time Stamp <br>
     Current Price<br>
     High Price <br>